AndreTeixeira1998/overleafwiki/Server-Pro:-Sandboxed-Compiles.md

 - `TEX_LIVE_DOCKER_IMAGE`: name of the default image for new projects
 - `ALL_TEX_LIVE_DOCKER_IMAGES`: comma-separated list of all images in use

+When the Server Pro instance starts up, it will pull all of the images listed in `ALL_TEX_LIVE_DOCKER_IMAGES`.

 The current default is `quay.io/sharelatex/texlive-full:2017.1`, but you can override these values in the `environment` section of the docker-compose file.

 Here's an example where we default to texlive 2018 for new projects, and keep both 2018 and 2017 in use for older projects: